Ethics of artificial intelligence: Racial and gender biases

 Injustice in the use of AI is much harder to eliminate within healthcare systems, as oftentimes diseases and conditions can affect different races and genders differently.
 This can lead to confusion as the AI may be making decisions based on statistics showing that one patient is more likely to have problems due to their gender or race.
 This can be perceived as a bias because each patient is a different case, and AI is making decisions based on what it is programmed to group that individual into.
 This leads to a discussion about what should be considered a biased decision in the distribution of treatment.
 While it is known that there are differences in how diseases and injuries affect different genders and races, there is a discussion on whether it is fairer to incorporate this into healthcare treatments, or to examine each patient without this knowledge.
 In modern society there are certain tests for diseases, such as breast cancer, that are recommended to certain groups of people over others because they are more likely to contract the disease in question.
 If AI implements these statistics and applies them to each patient, it could be considered biased.

-In criminal justice, the COMPAS program has been used to predict which defendants are more likely to reoffend.
+In the justice system, AI can have biases against black people, labeling black court participants as high-risk at a much larger rate than white participants.
+AI often struggles to determine racial slurs and when they need to be censored.
+It struggles to determine when certain words are being used as a slur and when it is being used culturally.
+The COMPAS program has been used to predict which defendants are more likely to reoffend.
 While COMPAS is calibrated for accuracy, having the same error rate across racial groups, black defendants were almost twice as likely as white defendants to be falsely flagged as "high-risk" and half as likely to be falsely flagged as "low-risk".
-Another example is within Google's ads that targeted men with higher paying jobs and women with lower paying jobs.
+Another example is within Google's ads that targeted men with higher-paying jobs and women with lower-paying jobs.
 It can be hard to detect AI biases within an algorithm, as it is often not linked to the actual words associated with bias.
 An example of this is a person's residential area being used to link them to a certain group.
 This can lead to problems, as oftentimes businesses can avoid legal action through this loophole.
 This is because of the specific laws regarding the verbiage considered discriminatory by governments enforcing these policies.

+Large language models often reinforce gender stereotypes, assigning roles and characteristics based on traditional gender norms.
+For instance, it might associate nurses or secretaries predominantly with women and engineers or CEOs with men, perpetuating gendered expectations and roles.
+Additionally, facial recognition, computer vision, or automatic gender recognition models can reinforce bias against both cisgender and transgender people through misclassification of gender that is misaligned with the person's identity.